 The Mind & The Heart

-Our mind and heart are powerful allies and the most unfortunate enemies.
+Our minds and hearts are powerful allies and the most unfortunate enemies.
 If the heart and mind are in agreement, we experience a feeling of fulfillment, connectedness, and euphoria.
 When the mind and heart are not on the same page, we find ourselves lost with no willpower and no guidance.

 The most common example to express this would be a romantic relationship.
 In new love, we all experience excessive joy.
 Our body and mind go haywire.
 In the honeymoon phase, everything our partner does validates the overflowing feeling of “right” in our hearts.
-However, as time passes, we may start to realize (with our mind) that our partner has flaws.
+However, as time passes, we may start to realize (with our minds) that our partner has flaws.
 Perhaps one of those flaws is a deal-breaker for you.
-Meanwhile, the heart meanwhile is so caught up in the relationship and how good it feels to love this person that it begins to disagree with the mind.
+Meanwhile, the heart is so caught up in the relationship that it begins to disagree with the mind.
 It doesn’t see any flaws, only a wonderful, idealized relationship.

 Your partner asks you, out of the blue, if you want to move in with them.
 Your heart screams yes, while your mind flatly refuses.
 This disagreement results in some pretty severe anxiety because you aren’t sure what you genuinely want.